 Magazines provide inspiration as well.
 I recently found my female main character on the pages of a women’s magazine.
 Perhaps a bit archaic in our digital world, but as we writers are fond of saying, when we find the perfect character, we just know it.

 Give your characters a name.
 We writers know that our characters must have just the right name that fits their personality.
 There are a zillion names, from old-fashioned ones to contemporary ones.
-If you ever wondered where to find some name ideas, check out this Pinterest board by fellow writer (and my daughter!), Madisyn Zeller, titled “names for characters”.
+If you ever wondered where to find some name ideas, check out this Pinterest board by fellow writer, Madisyn Carlin, titled “names for characters”.
 Madisyn’s board contains names for characters in just about every genre, from Scottish to whimsical to vintage.